go2ismail/AdminLTE-ASP-NET-MVC/README.md

 ﻿# AdminLTE

-AdminLTE - is Free Premium Admin control Panel Theme Based On Bootstrap 3.x
+AdminLTE - is a Free Premium Admin control Panel Theme Based On Bootstrap 3.x

 the creator of AdminLTE is [Abdulllah Almsaeed](https://adminlte.io/about)